-Stacker researched those 27 major candidates, organized here in alphabetical order by last name.
+Stacker researched the major candidates, organized here in alphabetical order by last name.
 While some have varied political histories and military experience, others like candidate Marianne Williamson have no political experience at all (she’s made her name as a self-help guru).
-Incumbent President Donald Trump is running on a campaign promise to “Keep America Great” while other presidential candidates have positioned their campaigns around issues such as health care, minimum wage, gun control, LGBTQ rights, college tuition, and the Green New Deal.
+Incumbent President Donald Trump is running on a campaign promise to “Keep America Great” while other presidential candidates have positioned their campaigns around issues such as health care, minimum wage, gun control, LGBTQ+ rights, college tuition, and the Green New Deal.

-Read on to find out more about the 27 candidates vying for U.S. President in the 2020 General Election to be held Nov.
-3.
+Read on to find out more about the candidates vying for U.S. president in the 2020 General Election to be held Nov.
+3. Please note this story will be continually updated as candidates join or drop out of the race.

 You may also like: How your state runs its presidential primaries